July 2008

 (03:45:36 AM CDT) Battle Royale.
 Ultimate Edition 3.

 Just a minor blurb to focus my thoughts on something.
 I finished reading Ultimate Battle Royale 3 a few minutes ago.
 For those not in the know, the evolution goes like this: novel, movie, manga, "ultimate manga" (collecting three volumes per "ultimate" volume and including some new features).
-Taking the manga as one collective (there are no real differences between the 15 original volumes and the 5 ultimate volumes), I find myself really enjoying how the storyline has three different sort of flavors.
+Taking the manga as one collective (there are no real differences between the 15 original volumes and the 5 ultimate volumes), I find myself really enjoying how the storyline has three different sorts of flavors.
 The novel goes into detail about the strategy and structure.
 The movie is a bit flashier, adding in a little bit of story but moving things around.
 The movie, however, changes the director's role into something more central to the plot.
 He's not just a fat bastard in the movie, he has more flavor.
 The manga, then, expands some of the stories out, kind of reduces a few of the others, and turns the graphic nature WAY THE HELL UP.
 Nudity, blood, gore.
 In Ultimate 3 alone we have a terrfiying sex scene involving a dying guy and another guy's guts falling out due to a gunshot.
 This guy gets up and runs around with dangling guts for a bit.

 My random thought is that it works well, though, because there are no real definitive versions of the story.
 The manga expands some things that needed to be expanded, but most people aren't going to want children's face explode slowly outward.
 The novel is the original and has more of the strategic aspects highlighted, but there are some that will always prefer the visual.
 The movie has some excellent moments, but also cuts out a fair amount of the story and goes toward camp every once in awhile.